 The first matter is Senator Bacik's for the Minister for Education and Skills, Deputy McHugh.
 Cuirim fáilte roimh an Aire.
 I congratulate the Minister on his elevation and wish him every luck and success.
-No nicer gentleman could have achieved the promotion, so I wish him well.
+As no nicer gentleman could have achieved the promotion, I wish him well.

 Disability Support Services Provision